 Frequently Asked Questions

 I’m a new student and need some help getting oriented.
 What do I do first?

 Have general questions?
 Reach out to Admissions and Records on the 1st floor of the Student Center or via the Virtual Front Counter where you’ll go for questions pertaining to enrollment and registration, transcripts, name and address changes, etc. Have registration questions?
 Try Express Counseling on the 2nd floor of the Student Center or through Cranium Cafe to meet with a counselor.
-The Career Planning Center, which helps students figure out their long-term path and assist with employment; the Transfer Center, which assists students with preparing to transfer to a four-year university; the Financial Aid Office; and additional student services are also available on the 2nd floor of the Student Center or via Cranium Café.
+The Career Planning Center, which helps students figure out their long-term path and assist with employment, and the Transfer Center, which assists students with preparing to transfer to a four-year university, are also available on the 2nd floor of the Student Center or via Cranium Café.

 I’m having a problem logging in to myGateway.
 Who do I contact?